There is a basic biological truth: When you eat fewer calories than your body burns, you lose weight.

 There’s another big bonus: You’ll be enjoying foods that are naturally rich in good nutrition.

-We’ll help you get started.
+We’ll help you get started making great choices.
 Use the arrows below.

 On the left are high-calorie-dense choices.
 (Stay away from these choices.)
 On the right, for the same number of calories, are lower-calorie-dense choices.
 The right side (the Pritikin side) is all about eating more, and weighing less.